-how it affo

-hosen examples in the provided image, choose 5 and elaborate on their impa or Industry.
+Describe the Internet of Things, describe how it affects Industry and out of 12 chosen examples in the provided image, choose 5 and elaborate on their impact for Industry.

--

 15. Learning materials on Digitisation and Industry 4.0 from Cyprus